anubhavsinghgtm/JavaScript-Projects/README.md

 In this project I have created an interface where you can toggle the view on clicking.
 It's a great facility that you can use in your FAQs to maintain the UI spaces.

 ![question-toggle](https://github.com/anubhavsinghgtm/JavaScript-Projects/blob/08774212a7d8101432b486c44f6ebbbb2a4ba81e/Question/Screenshots/toggleView.png)

+### Scroll sticky header
+This is a useful project where one can use scroll method to make the header sticky and same time apply some changes while scrolling.
+It is also kept in mind that the page should be mobile friendly and work on smaller as well as big screens.

 #### Thanks for reading